castorini/docTTTTTquery/README.md

 ## Installation

-Note: if you plan to train or run inference with T5, keep in mind that it only works on TPUs (and consequently Google Cloud machines) so this installation must be performed on a Google Cloud instance.
+Note: if you plan to train or infer with T5, keep in mind that it only works on TPUs (and consequently Google Cloud machines), so this installation must be performed on a Google Cloud instance.
 If you only want to reproduce our results, you only need to install the search engine framework (Anserini), described below.

 You first need to install t5 (please check the [original T5 repository](https://github.com/google-research/text-to-text-transfer-transformer) for updated installation instructions):
 ```